The Winsford Academy: History

 The Winsford Academy was established in September 2010 following the amalgamation of the two predecessor schools; Verdin High School and Woodford Lodge High School.
-Its history dates back to 1895, overseeing a series of name changes as well as changes to its education and buildings.

 Verdin Era: 1895–2008

 The Verdin Era spans from 1895 to 2008 and partially to 2010 – all name changes to the school retained the term 'Verdin' from its original founders; The Verdin Family.
-The school was initially known to residents of Winsford as the 'Tec', but later, the term 'Verdin' had been used to refer to the school, rather than the family which founded it.
+The school was initially known to residents of Winsford as the 'Tec', but later the term 'Verdin' was used to refer to the school.

 Origins

-During the 1890s, there was a growing demand for technical education and an attempt was made by William Henry Verdin, of Darnhall Hall in Darnhall, to convert Darnhall School into a science and technical school, but was rejected in 1893.
+During the 1890s, there was a growing demand for technical education and an attempt was made by William Henry Verdin to convert Darnhall School into a science and technical school, but his plan was rejected in 1893.

-Sir Joseph Verdin, 1st Baronet and his brothers, Robert and William ran a family salt business known as Joseph Verdin & Sons (formerly Joseph and Richard Verdin), co-founded by their father, Joseph and his brother, Richard.
-They owned six salt plants in various locations throughout Cheshire, employed over 1,000 people and produced approximately 353,000 tons of salt annually; it was the largest salt manufacturer in the United Kingdom by 1881.
+Sir Joseph Verdin and his brothers, Robert and William ran a family salt business known as Joseph Verdin & Sons, by 1881 the largest salt manufacturer in the United Kingdom.
 Having few descendants, they used their wealth to benefit the local community.

 In 1889, The Verdin Trust was established by Sir Joseph Verdin to compensate people for subsidence caused by brine pumping.
-However, in 1891 the Brine Pumping (Compensation for Subsidence) Act was introduced to provide compensation for owners of property, thereby rendering the Trust redundant.
-As a result, Sir Joseph Verdin decided to use the money in other ways which includes the construction and development of the Verdin Technical Schools in Winsford and Northwich – the one in Winsford, known as Verdin Technical School, was a prototype for a second and larger one in Northwich, that eventually opened in 1897 as Verdin Technical Schools & Gymnasium (latterly in use as Cheshire School of Art and Design, which closed in 2012).
+However, from 1891 the Brine Pumping (Compensation for Subsidence) Act 1891 (54 & 55 Vict. c.
+40) provided compensation for owners of property, thereby rendering the Trust redundant.
+As a result, Sir Joseph Verdin decided to use the money in other ways, including the construction and development of the Verdin Technical Schools in Winsford and Northwich – the one in Winsford, known as Verdin Technical School, was a prototype for a second and larger one in Northwich, that eventually opened in 1897 as Verdin Technical Schools & Gymnasium (latterly in use as Cheshire School of Art and Design, which closed in 2012).

-The location for the Verdin Technical School in Winsford was determined when a site was bought adjacent to the Over Board School near the junction of High Street and Grange Lane.
-The design of the building was identified via a 'best design' competition that was won by Messrs Woodhouse and Willoughby, Architects, of Manchester.
-The construction was left to Messrs James Fowles and Sons, of Winsford and the building began with the foundation stone being laid down on 4 August 1894 by William Henry Verdin, Joseph's brother.
+The Verdin Technical School in Winsford was located adjacent to the Over Board School near the junction of High Street and Grange Lane.
+The building design was decided via a 'best design' competition that was won by Messrs Woodhouse and Willoughby, Architects, of Manchester.
+Building work, by Messrs James Fowles and Sons, of Winsford, began with an inscribed foundation stone – still visible on the building – being laid down on 4 August 1894 by William Henry Verdin, Joseph's brother.
 On 8 August 1895, the building was officially opened by the Duke and Duchess of Westminster.
-The foundation stone and an inscription marking the opening ceremony can still be seen at the front of the building.